 COURAGE

-“I learned that courage was not the absence of fear, but the triumph over it.
-The brave man is not he who does not feel afraid.
+“I learned courage was not the absence of fear but the triumph over it.
+The brave man is not the one who does not feel afraid.
 But he who conquers that fear.
 Nelson Mandela

 To be yourself requires courage.
-To pursue dreams, see life as having limitless opportunities and to pursue leadership requires courage.
-In a world filled with negativity, haters, and critics it is difficult to stay on course, be strong and develop what we are all designed to be and that is to lead.
-Most people settle for average, mediocrity and the status quo.
+Pursuing dreams, seeing life as limitless opportunities, and pursuing leadership requires courage.
+In a world filled with negativity, haters, and critics, it isn’t easy to stay on course, be strong, and develop what we are all designed to be, and that is to lead.
+Most people settle for average, mediocrity, and the status quo.

 Some people plot their course and know where they are sailing to.
-Others just drift aimlessly, allowing the current to take them to wherever it desires.
+Others drift aimlessly, allowing the current to take them wherever they desire.

-This world needs more leaders and the time to start your leadership journey is now.
-We cannot see our own potential, but those around us can.
+This world needs more leaders, and the time to start your leadership journey is now.
+We cannot see our potential, but those around us can.
 Use this book to start your leadership development and your journey.
 You can become a leader.

 LEADERSHIP BASICS